Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 5. Backend First

-Most of these practices are easy to implement as they are readily supported by AWS S3 service.
+Most of these practices are easy to implement as they are readily supported by the AWS S3 service.

 1. Enable file encryption